Trying To Score Off Of A Goal Kick?

 He'll do this because long kicks tend to put a strain on their leg so to avoid aggravating an injury they let somebody else take it and this is perfectly legal and fine.

-Long or Short?
+Long Or Short?

 That's really up to the goalie and the team.
 Sometimes you want to hit it long and play to a target or just get it out of your defensive third.

-One time it may be short, the other long, both will be used over the course of a season or week or game just make sure you know when to play which.
+One time it may be short, the other long, both will be used over the course of a season, week or game just make sure you know when to play which.

 Have A Great Story or Tip About This Topic?